-He is experienced in acting on Dispute Boards (in particular, service on Dispute Resolution Boards, DRB, Dispute Adjudication Boards, CDB and also Dispute Adjudication/Avoidance Boards for large infrastructure projects, hydroelectric facilities, nuclear power facilities, facility development, roads, bridges, and tunnels.
-He has served as both a member or chairman on numerous dispute boards for contracts covering traditional, design and construct, and turnkey contracts and is familiar with all relevant Dispute Board rules and procedures including the World Bank Harmonised, FIDIC, ICE and ICC Dispute Board rules.
+His experience on Dispute Boards (in particular, service on Dispute Adjudication Boards, DRB, DAB, CDB) is on large infrastructure projects such as hydroelectric and nuclear facilities, dams, roads, bridges, and tunnels.
+He has served as member (18) and chairman (230) on dispute boards for contracts covering traditional, design and construct, and turnkey contracts and is familiar with all relevant Dispute Board rules and procedures including the World Bank Harmonised, FIDIC, ICE and ICC Dispute Board rules.
 Additionally he authored the Dispute Boards section in Emden’s Construction Law, as well as Chern on Dispute Boards (1st Edition 2007, 2nd Edition 2011 Wiley-Blackwell Publishing, 3rd Edition Routledge Publishing, 3rd Edition 2014 Informa and 4th Edition 2019 Informa).
 Dr Chern also instructs on the subject and is an accreditor of Dispute Board Members for both FIDIC and the DBF.